Der-Zauberer/DLRGhub/README.md

 # DLRGhub

-An application to manage shift plans for beach lifegards and events.
+An application to manage shift plans for german beach lifeguards and events for our organization.

 ## Database Setup